Supporting Student Basic Needs

 In addition, the state of Minnesota has many available programs:

-Minnesota Postsecondary Child Care Grant The Child Care Grant program provides financial assistance to students who have children 12 and under, are not receiving assistance under the Minnesota Family Investment Program (MFIP), and who demonstrate financial need for grants, to help pay for child care while pursuing postsecondary education.
-Contact the SMSU Financial Aid Office for more information, 507-537-6281.
+Minnesota Postsecondary Child Care Grant: The Child Care Grant program provides financial assistance to students who have children 12 and under, are not receiving assistance under the Minnesota Family Investment Program (MFIP), and who demonstrate financial need for grants, to help pay for child care while pursuing postsecondary education.
+Contact the SMSU Financial Aid Office for more information, (507) 537-6281.

 The first step is to contact the SMSU Financial Aid Office.
 They can assess whether or not you may qualify for federal or state student financial aid.

-Other possible sources of funding for students include:
+Other possible sources of student funding include:

 Emergency Grant